Robust Classification via a Single Diffusion Model: Related work

-\textbf{Generative classifiers.} Generative classifiers, like naive Bayes~\cite{ng2001discriminative_vs_generative}, predict the class probabilities $p(y|\vect{x})$ for a given input $\vect{x}$ by modeling the data likelihood $p(\vect{x}|y)$ using generative models.
-Compared with discriminative classifiers, generative classifiers are often more robust and well-calibrated \cite{li2019_are_generative_classifier_more_robust,ng2001discriminative_vs_generative, raina2003classification,schott2019towards}.
-Modern generative models like diffusion models~\cite{ddpm}, energy-based models~\cite{lecun2006tutorial_ebm} can also be used as generative classifiers.
-SBGC~\cite{zimmermann2021score_based_generative_classifier} utilizes a score-based model to calculate the log-likelihood $\log p(\vect{x}|y)$ by integration and then calculates $p(y|\vect{x})$ via Bayes' theorem.
-HybViT~\cite{yang2022your_vit_hybride} directly learns the joint likelihood $\log p(\vect{x}, y)=\log p(\vect{x})+\log p(y|\vect{x})$ by training a diffusion model to learn $\log p(\vect{x})$ and a standard classifier to model $\log p(y|\vect{x})$ at training time, and direct predicts $p(y|\vect{x})$ at test time.
-JEM~\cite{grathwohl2019your_classifier_secret_ebm} utilizes the energy-based model to predict joint likelihood $ \log p(\vect{x}, y)$ and Bayes' theorem to get $p(y|\vect{x})$.
-We also compare with these generative classifiers in the experiments.
-Two concurrent works \cite{clark2023text,li2023your} also convert diffusion models to generative classifiers in a similar way to ours, but they mainly focus on zero-shot classification while do not consider the adversarial robustness.
+\textbf{Generative classifiers.} Generative classifiers, like naive Bayes \citep{ng2001discriminative_vs_generative}, predict the class probabilities $p(y|\vect{x})$ for a given input $\vect{x}$ by modeling the data likelihood $p(\vect{x}|y)$ using generative models.
+Compared with discriminative classifiers, generative classifiers are often more robust and well-calibrated \citep{ raina2003classification,schott2019towards, li2019_are_generative_classifier_more_robust, mackowiak2021generative}.
+Modern generative models like diffusion models~\citep{ddpm,song2020score_diffusion_sde} and energy-based models~\citep{lecun2006tutorial_ebm,du2019implicit} can also be used as generative classifiers.
+SBGC \citep{zimmermann2021score_based_generative_classifier} utilizes a score-based model to calculate the log-likelihood $\log p(\vect{x}|y)$ by integration and calculates $p(y|\vect{x})$ via Bayes' theorem.
+HybViT \citep{yang2022your_vit_hybride} learns the joint likelihood $\log p(\vect{x}, y)=\log p(\vect{x})+\log p(y|\vect{x})$ by training a diffusion model to learn $\log p(\vect{x})$ and a standard classifier to model $\log p(y|\vect{x})$ at training time, and directly predicts $p(y|\vect{x})$ at test time.
+JEM \citep{grathwohl2019your_classifier_secret_ebm} utilizes the energy-based model to predict joint likelihood $ \log p(\vect{x}, y)$ and applies Bayes' theorem to get $p(y|\vect{x})$.
+We also compare with these generative classifiers in experiments.
+Recently, diffusion models have also been used for generative classification. \citet{hoogeboom2021argmax, han2022card} perform diffusion process in logit space to learn the categorial classification distribution.
+Concurrent work \citep{clark2023text,li2023your} converts diffusion models to generative classifiers in a similar way to ours, but they focus on zero-shot classification while do not consider adversarial robustness.